ArkitaBarua/Coursera-SupervisedML/Assignment-1/README.md

 ## Assignment Overview

-This repository contains my solutions for **Assignment 1** of the course, which focuses on:
+This directory contains my solutions for **Assignment 1** of the course, which focuses on:

 - Linear Regression with one variable
 - Implementing the cost function and gradient descent